-The story: JF is one of Germany’s finest intellectuals of the 20th century.
-He is probably best known for his biography on Adolf Hitler (1973), and not many people have recognized him as a travel writer.
+The story: in the early 1980s, Joachim Fest is considered one of Germany’s finest intellectuals.
+He is best known for writing a biography on Adolf Hitler (and for being super cozy with Hitler’s “only friend” Albert Speer).
+However, at this time, not many people have recognized him as a travel writer.

 This book is about a series of trips Joachim Fest takes to Italy.
 And it is a heavy read.
 Fest is upset that there are too many tourists around (what is he himself if not a tourist?).
 He is upset that monuments and museums are not being taken good care of.
 He constantly quotes the classics, and he makes a lot of socio-political references.
 And sometimes he sits in a café and enjoys it.